lsaffre/north/README.txt

 Description
 -----------

-North is a Python code serializer/deserializer for Django which lets you write intelligent fixtures and generate database dumps.
+North is a Django extension which lets you write database fixtures and make database dumps in Python.
 You can use it to provide automated database migrations, which makes it an alternative to `South <http://south.aeracode.org/>`__

 North includes an optional single-table solution for handling multilingual database content.

-North doesn't require any database model, it is not even a Django app.
+North doesn't require any database model.
 Basic usage in your `settings.py` file is::

   from north import Site